zulhaq-analytics/data-portfolio/README.md

 Senior BI & Insights Analyst | Power BI & Microsoft Fabric · Dubai, UAE

 I build analytics end to end: from ingesting raw data to the model and report that decision-makers use.
-12+ years in data operations and analytics, and PL-300 certified.
+12+ years in data operations and analytics.

 ---